 The OECD is endeavouring to capture policy recommendations that derive from its past and recent work on water in a single, consistent and action-oriented policy paper.
 This endeavour is expected to come to fruition at the end of 2016.

-Events l Policy Areas l Publications l Blogs, Articles & Speeches l Videos l Other information
+Events l Policy Areas l Publications l Blogs, Articles & Speeches l Videos l Further reading

 - Innovation and water management – new ideas and challenges, Remarks by Angel Gurría, OECD Secretary-General, at Stockholm Junior Water Prize Ceremony | 17 May 2016.